 PDL is often implemented as a replacement to complex platforms that may include multiple inter-dependent systems.
+PDLs provide accountability, all the transactions are recorded hence, can be verified later.
+The level and confidentiality details of information to be recorded depends on the consensus mechanism, security and other operational factors.

-It has been demonstrated through several PoCs [ref to be included] that a few lines of code embedded in a smart contract can replace the functionality of an entire systems.
+It has been demonstrated through several PoCs such as [ref to be included] that a few lines of code embedded in a smart contract can replace the functionality of an entire systems.
+This adds to both cost savings, simplification and acceleration of existing processes.

-6.3.4 The Disintermediation Horizontal
+6.4.4 Disintermediation

-The industry as a whole and the wholesale supply chain in particular, could benefit form disintermediation.
-The Telecommunications industry has a long history of operation in an equal-level playing field of federated operators.
-Services such as international voice traffic and the public internet operate in absence of a centralized intermediating or controlling entity.
+The industry as a whole and the wholesale supply chain in particular, could benefit from disintermediation.
+The Telecommunications industry, as an example, has a long history of operation in an equal-level playing field of federated operators.
+Telecom services such as international voice traffic and the public internet operate in absence of a centralized intermediating or controlling entity.

 Distributed ledgers, both Permissioned and Permissionless, operate in a similar self-managed manner with no hierarchy of a top-level entity.
-There are certain applications in the ICT sector that rely on intermediaries (e.g. mobile settlements) and PDL has the potential to replace such intermediaries.
+There are certain wholesale supply-chain applications that rely on intermediaries (e.g. in the telecom world: mobile settlements) and PDL has the potential to replace such intermediaries by establishing trust between parties without the need for a trusted third party.

-6.3.5 The Sovereign Identity Horizontal

-While Identity-Management has its roots in the Security Horizontal, the functionality PDL provides extends its use beyond it.
-Identity management can be used in applications related to DRM, payments, digital signatures and more…
+6.4.5 Identity Sovereignty

+Identity Sovereignty can be self-declared or obtained through a governed KYC process.
+As described in Section 6.3.4 KYC processes serve as sufficient proof that the identity of an entity (human, company, machine etc.) is indeed what it claims to be.

+Self-Sovereignty is common in Permissionless environments but otherwise discourages or completely forbidden in permissioned environments such as PDL.

 7 Vertical Integration Layers and Applications

-Any ICT Application must have at least one component of the three verticals listed in section 5.1 above, and often an Application will include a mix of all three.
+Any application must have at least one component of the three verticals listed in sections 5.1-5.3 above, and often an application will include a mix of all three.
 An example would be an application such as Dropbox™ that offers storage, but in order to provide such storage it must also include certain connectivity elements to move the data back and forth, and computational capabilities to identify users, calculate usage, perform billing and so forth.
-Another example would be an on-demand CE VLAN connectivity platform that allows a customer to order and activate connectivity between endpoints through a GUI (compute) and automatically bills customer for usage (compute and storage).
+Another example would be a vehicle collision prevention application that uses computation to calculate its location and trajectory, and uses connectivity and storage to compare it with the location and trajectory of other vehicles in the vicinity.